thiyaguanbu/SpringBootHibernate/README.md

 # SpringBootHibernate
-poc in Hibernate with SpringBoot
+This is a very simple guide for integrating Hibernate with Spring Boot application.